Tips for Interviewing

-- “Where do you see yourself in 5 years ‘time?” – if your answer doesn’t ring true for you, it won’t for anyone else.
+- "Where do you see yourself in 5 years?"
+If your answer doesn't ring true for you, it won't for anyone else.
 Talk about career plans, and what you want to learn and achieve in the future.

 - "Why do you want this job?"
 Have a clear answer to this (even if, privately, you're not sure – you only have to decide when the job offer is in your hand).

-- “Why did you leave …….?”
+- "Why did you leave your last job?"
 Employers will probe for reasons for job change.
 If you are currently out of work, they will probe this, too.
-Rehearse short, simple, positive “stories” to cover these points.
+Rehearse short, simple, positive "stories" to cover these points.
 This is not telling lies, just a simple, positive summary.

 - "How will you cope in a crisis?"
 Have a couple of good examples of past triumphs up your sleeve.